 Please feel free to contact us if you would like to discuss your research idea before application.

-We currently support PhD and Master's students to undertake research within St Andrew's Healthcare.
+We currently support PhD and Master’s students to undertake research within St Andrew’s Healthcare.
+Please refer to our approval process for postgraduates within the Resources Documents on this page.

 We want to provide innovative, value-adding research that improves the lives of people with complex mental health issues.
 We believe that creative minds, given room to thrive, can solve the puzzles of mental health.